 Everki is typically known for its massive travel backpacks which can fit the biggest gaming laptops, consoles, or an entire library inside.
 However, the characteristics which make them a great choice for traveling also make them a great backpack choice for big guys.
 While they offer lots of different models, each with their own perks, the Beacon is by far my favorite model.

-The Beacon is designed with the specific ability to carry a gaming console but I must admit I’ve never used it for that.
-It has a plethora of other benefits which make it great however:
+The Atlas is specifically designed to be travel-friendly but I must admit I’ve never used it for that.
+Its plethora of benefits make it great for everyday use as well:

 - 180 Degree Opening

 - Hip Pockets

 - Mega Durability

 If you are in the market for a backpack, can afford a bag of this caliber, and don’t think that the Oakley bag is quite the right fit, there is no reason not to pick this one.
 It’s the best looking and more durable back in this test and, while I haven’t had mine for long, there are reviews from owners saying that they have used this bag for more than 5 years and it doesn’t show much wear!

 If you travel for business and aren’t paid quite well enough to carry something like a TUMI, then this back might be your option.
 It is reasonably big (fitting up to a 17″ laptop) fits well on the back, and looks professional.

 While this backpack is still very much suited for big guys, it has the least capacity of the bags in this review.
 In addition, the bag I got seemed to be well made but others have reported quality control issues with pockets, zippers, and stitching.